ajguerrer/notebook/content/unit-testing/integration_testing.md

 Integration tests verify:

-- Interactions with out-of-process dependencies.
+- Interactions with external dependencies.
-- Edge cases unsuitable for a unit tests.
+- Edge cases unsuitable for a unit test.

-Each integration test should choose a happy path route that tests the most out-of-process dependencies while still testing a single use case.
-If a single integration test won't do, write more until all out-of-process dependencies are covered.
+Each integration test should choose a happy path that exercises as many shared external dependencies as possible while staying within a single use case.
+If a single integration test doesn't cover all shared external dependencies, write more until all external dependencies are covered.

 {{% notice tip %}}
 To keep maintenance costs low, check as many edge cases as possible with unit tests before resorting